esamattis/redux-hooks/README.md

 }
 ```

-You components must be wrapped with the `HooksProvider`
+Your components must be wrapped with the `HooksProvider`

 ```ts
 import {HooksProvider} from "@epeli/redux-hooks";